datacarpentry/stata-economics/_episodes/05-programming.md

 ```
 {: .error}

+The .do file is executed line by line and we see its output as Stata executes.

 As in [Episode 3]({{ "/03-transform-data/" | relative_url }}), Stata lets us know that the file already exists and is unwilling to replace it.
 As we are using a .do file to create this file, it is totally safe to overwrite.
-If we make an error, we can fix it and rerun `do code/read_wdi_variables.do`.
+If we make an error, we can fix it and rerun `do code/read_reshape_gdp.do`.
 That is the whole point of .do files; to make your work more reproducible.

-> Change the last line of the .do file to `save "data/WDI-select-variables.dta", replace` and rerun it.
+Change the last line of the .do file to `save "data/derived/gdp_per_capita.dta", replace` and rerun it.

 ```
-...
-. save "data/WDI-select-variables.dta", replace
+. save "data/derived/gdp_per_capita.dta", replace
-file data/WDI-select-variables.dta saved
+file data/derived/gdp_per_capita.dta saved
 ```
-{: .source}
+{: .output}

 > # Never execute just part of a .do file
 > ![Never do this]({{ "/img/not-by-part.png" | relative_url }})